 - Add cocoa powder and flours and stir with a spoon or spatula until just combined, being careful not to over-mix.
 If the batter appears too thick, add a touch more almond milk.
 But it should be quite thick and NOT pourable – rather, scoopable.

 - Lastly, stir in chocolate chips.
-Then divide batter evenly between muffin tins (should be enough for between 11-12) and sprinkle with a few more chocolate chips (optional but recommended).
+Then divide batter evenly between muffin tins (should be enough for between 11-12 as original recipe is written) and sprinkle with a few more chocolate chips (optional but recommended).

 - Bake for 17-22 minutes or until a toothpick inserted into the center comes out clean.
 Let cool for a few minutes in the pan, remove from tins and let cool on a cooling rack.
 Will keep covered for several days.
 Freezer for longer-term storage.